-If the organization fully and permanently corrects the serious deficiency(ies) within the specified time frame, TDA will inform the organization and the responsible principals in writing that TDA has deferred its serious deficiency determination.
-The organization may then submit a new complete application.
+If the organization fully and permanently corrects the serious deficiency(ies) within the specified time frame, TDA will inform the organization and the responsible principals that TDA has temporarily deferred its serious deficiency determination.
+The organization may submit a new complete application.

-NOTE: If the responsible principals or individuals have not corrected their contribution to the serious deficiency, TDA will continue with the disqualification process.
+NOTE: If the responsible principals or individuals have not corrected their contribution to the serious deficiency, TDA will continue its actions to disqualify those individuals.